Internships

 • Employers look for experience on a student's resume and often hire from within their own internship programs.

-• A strong letter of recommendation from an internship supervisor can tip the scale in your favor when you are applying for jobs.
+• A strong letter of recommendation from an internship supervisor can tip the scale in your favor when applying for jobs.

 Search tools for internships